Actindo-AG/Documentation/ActindoWorkFlow/Overview/02_WorkflowProcessElements.md

 The place settings side bar is located to the right of the workspace and allows to define the place settings.
 The following fields are displayed:

   - *Key*
   Place key.
 This field is read-only.
-The key is required for API access and must be unique within a version of a workflow.
+The key is required for API access and must be unique within the workflow version.

   - *Data container*
   Use this field to define the data type to be used in the place.
 If necessary, click the ![Delete](/Assets/Icons/Cross02.png "[Delete]") (Delete) button to display the whole list of available data types.
 Enter a search text for the desired data type.
 The list of actions is filtered for your search text as you type.
 Select the ![Radio button](/Assets/Icons/Radiobutton.png "[Radio button]") (Radio button) corresponding to the appropriate option.